-• Identify themselves to the patient they are working on and offer to help.

-- Assess responsiveness.
+- Identify themselves to the patient they are working on and offer to help. - Assess responsiveness.
 If the patient does not respond in any fashion, the Captain must be notified immediately that the patient is a "load and go".
-If the patient is responsive, eye, verbal and motor response must be assessed. (squeeze fingers, blink eyes, state name) - If the patient is unresponsive, assess the airway by using the jaw thrust without head tilt if trained or the head tilt chin lift if not trained.
-If the patient is responsive and can speak without interference, then the airway is clear.
-This will need to be communicated to the patient judge. - Assess breathing if the patient is unresponsive, assess breathing and a carotid pulse at the same time by looking, listening and feeling for 5 -10 seconds.
+If the patient is responsive, eye, verbal and motor response must be assessed.
+(Squeeze fingers, blink eyes, state name).
+Expected to be performed on all patients conscious/unconscious. - If the patient is unresponsive, assess the airway by using the jaw thrust without head tilt if trained or the head tilt chin lift if not trained.
+If the patient is responsive and can speak without interference then the airway is clear.
+Should be verbalized. - Assess breathing if the patient is unresponsive, assess breathing and a carotid pulse at the same time by looking, listening and feeling for 5 -10 seconds.
 A responsive patient may simply be asked, "How is your breathing"?
-Assess the rate and quality of respirations and report this to your judge.
-The judge will then confirm the breathing rate the patient will have for the scenario. - If during your assessment of the breathing and pulse reveals the patient is not breathing but has a pulse, begin CPR.
+Assess the rate (30 seconds) and quality of respirations and report the actual findings to your judge.
+The judge will then confirm the breathing rate the patient will have for the scenario.
+Do not anticipate the judges' response. - If during your assessment of the breathing and pulse reveals the patient is not breathing but has a pulse, begin CPR.
 If not breathing and no pulse low priority if there are three or more patients on the scene.
 If breathing a rate and quality will be required. - Next step, check for the presence of shock by assessing the color, temperature and condition of the skin and a radial pulse check.
 A rate on the pulse is not required during the primary however do not forget to verbalize the quality. - Complete a rapid body survey to look for signs of life-threatening injuries such as major external/internal bleeding and major fractures.
-At this time rescuer should also be looking for medical alerts and medications. - Once you have completed the rapid body survey you will either have determined that there is no serious threat to the patients' life or will have given first aid for any immediate threat to the patients' life.
+At this time rescuers should also be looking for medical alerts and medications. - Once you have completed the rapid body survey you will either have determined that there is no serious threat to the patients' life or will have given first aid for any immediate threat to the patients' life.
 You will now decide if this patient is a "Load and Go" or a "Stay and Play".
 At this point the Captain will have received reports from all rescuers regarding patient information and will request additional help, as required.
 This process should take the rescuer no longer than 2 minutes.

-Captain should ensure that all primary rescuers are aware what priority their patient is and what order the patients are to be moved off the scene. - No treatment decision should be made until after the primary assessment unless the patients' condition is grave enough that it requires immediate intervention, i.e. impaired airway, deadly bleed, etc. Apply O2 if required.
+No treatment decision should be made until after the primary assessment unless the patients' condition is grave enough that it requires immediate intervention, i.e. impaired airway, deadly bleed, etc. Apply O2 if required.